-The U.S. Department of Justice (DOJ), Office of Justice Programs (OJP) Bureau of Justice Assistance (BJA) is seeking applications for funding associated with the principles underpinning Project HOPE for: (1) states, localities, and tribes to implement or enhance a Swift, Certain, and Fair Supervision Program model; and (2) the Swift, Certain, and Fair Resource Center.
-This program furthers the Department's mission by reducing recidivism and therefore reducing crime as part of a comprehensive violent crime reduction strategy.
+The U.S. Department of Justice (DOJ), Office of Justice Programs (OJP) Bureau of Justice Assistance (BJA) is seeking applications for funding of projects that implement or enhance a Swift, Certain, and Fair Supervision Program model.
+This program furthers the Department's mission by reducing recidivism and thereby crime, as part of a comprehensive violent crime reduction strategy.

-Innovative Responses to Behavior in the Community: Swift, Certain, and Fair Supervision FY 2018 Competitive Grant Announcement
+Innovative Responses to Behavior in the Community: Swift, Certain, and Fair Supervision FY 2019 Competitive Grant Announcement

-Applications Due: May 14, 2018
+Applications Due: June 25, 2019